Connecticut State Forests - Seedling Letterbox Series Clues for Nassahegon State Forest

 Nassahegon State Forest -

-The Burlington Trout Hatchery provides fishing stock for close to 360 different water bodies, including everything west of the Connecticut River.
-It is one of two fish hatcheries run by DEEP, with the other being in the Quinebaug Hatchery Ponds in Plainfield.
-The Burlington hatchery produces hundreds of thousands of fish annually—in the most recent season, the hatchery yielded approximately 200,000 adult fish, 400,000 fry, and 29,000 fingerlings, totaling over 100,000 pounds!
-Brown trout, brook trout, rainbow trout, tiger trout and Kokanee salmon are all reared at the facility.
-The hatchery was established in 1925 and, 80 years later, is still serving the state.
+The hatchery provides fishing stock for closet to 360 different water bodies, including everything west of the Connecticut River, as well as the other fish hatchery in eastern Connecticut.
+It produces hundreds of thousands of fish annually - in the most recent season, the Burlington hatchery yielded approximately 200,000 adult fish, 400,000 fry, and 29,000 fingerlings, totaling over 100,000 pounds!!
+Brown trout, brook trout, rainbow trout, tiger trout, and Kokanee salmon are all reared at the facility.
+The hatchery was established in 1925, and 80 years later, it is still serving the state.
 It runs on a gravity water system, which means there are no electrical costs for water pumping.

-Learn More, Earn a Patch: Your walk has led you through a working forest, and introduced you to many of the conifers found in Connecticut forests.
-Although you may not have been aware of it, you are also witnessing how a healthy forest creates a great buffer and “filter” for improved water quality downstream—in this case, for Belden Brook and its tributaries and associated springs.
+Learn More, Earn a Patch: Your walk has led you through a working forest.
+Although there may seem to be no relation at first glance, a healthy forest creates a great buffer and "filter" for improved water quality downstream - in this case, for Belden Brook and Punch Brook, and its tributaries and associated springs, which supply water for the state fish hatchery.

-To learn more about the Burlington Trout Hatchery, consider making a stop while you are in the area.
 The hatchery is open to the public from 8:00 am to 3:30 pm daily for self-guided tours.
-For more information on the hatchery and its fish, call 860-673-2340.
-Directions to the Burlington Trout Hatchery.
+For more information on the hatchery and its fish, call 860-673-2340 or visit the Burlington State Fish Hatchery webpage.

 This is one of 32 letterbox hikes in the new, second series of boxes, called the “Seedling Series”, sponsored by the Connecticut Department of Energy and Environmental Protection’s Division of Forestry.
 Take 4 additional sponsored letterbox hikes to earn a commemorative Connecticut Forestry Centennial patch.